pedrocunha/dotfiles/README.markdown

 ## Symlinks

 It is common to override/add functionality through files, like `rgignore` or `vimrc` etc.. this repository provides with the ability to create version controlled files and symlink them from `$HOME/<file>`.
 Files (or even folders) must be created under this project's `symlinks` folder and have `.symlink` suffix.
-To setup all symlinks run `./setup/symlinks` on the root of this project
+To setup all symlinks run `./setup/symlinks` on the root of this project.

 ## Environment